-The last of World War II
+The last page of World War II

 1944 - Bob Sogard